zzzeyez/pecan/README.md

-# Pecan
+# pecan

-Pecan is a bar for macOS.
+A bar for macOS.
 It was built to be highly configurable and — by default — reports the current workspace, network bandwidth, date, battery percentage and time.

 ![Screenshot 1](/screenshots/3.jpg)